 As part of being signed up, you can use digital coupons that can be claimed through the app.
 These rotate every Thursday and give you a percentage discount on Lidl items.
 In the past, there have been discounts of up to 20% off sweets, chocolate, cheese, washing powder, and more.
 It's always worth a look to see what's on offer.
 If you see a coupon you like, you can add it to your card and you'll receive the discount when scanning your Lidl Plus card at the checkout.
 You also receive a scratch card each time you shop in-store and scan your card.
 This gives you the chance to win money off your next shop and you could win up to £20 off with no minimum spend.

 Probably the best-known loyalty card is the Tesco Clubcard.
 It's free for the first month and you get access to a lot of exclusive Tesco offers including Clubcard deals, personalised coupons, and a trade-up system to make better use of the points you collect.
+To get Tesco Clubcard you can in two stages.
+The first stage is a temporary card, the second is the permanent card.

 How much Is a Tesco Clubcard point worth?